0danteh/AI_Theory/README.md

 **N.B**: The articles will be structured this way: Introductionary part (for Beginners and/or those who don't possess the requirements said below but still want to learn more about AI), A small more in-depth explanation (for those individuals who don't have all the requirements filled yet, but on an Intermediate level) and finally the rigorous explanation of the topic at-hand (here, it is expected a strong foundation in the requirements stated below, from the reader).

+Additionally, keep in mind that many concepts we're going to explore are crossed, meaning that they can be used multiple times throughout the journey.
+Therefore, I strong advice anybody's interested in reading the whole guides from start to finish to avoid missing any essential part.

 # Requirements

 In order to get the best off of this educational repo, you'll need to possess certain requirements and skills beforehand: